polyphony-chat/.github/SPECIFICATION.md

 Note, that in the below sequence diagrams, the MLS Welcome message and the MLS Group notify message are all encrypted using the public key of the recipient.
 The public key in this context is not to be confused with the public signing key.

-TODO: Note about encryption keys and how they are generated
+TODO: Write about multi-device support and using X3DH to securely sync message history between devices.

 ### 5.1 Encrypted guild channels